timroster/message-hub-samples/LAB_README.md

     ![](lab_images/mixed_messages.png)

-    > You will see that each application has a unique id, but that the offset, which is returned from the topic with each consumed message is regularly increasing.
+    > You will see that each producer has a unique id sequence, but that the offset, which is returned from the topic with each consumed message is regularly increasing.
 The offset works as an index into messages in the topic.

 8. Use `ctrl-c` in the terminal to halt the console producer application.

 9. If you like, you can change the role of the console application to that of a consumer by repeating the command above and replacing `-producer` with `-consumer`.

 ## Summary
-Celery quandong swiss chard chicory earthnut pea potato.
-Salsify taro catsear garlic gram celery bitterleaf wattle seed collard greens nori.
-Grape wattle seed kombu beetroot horseradish carrot squash brussels sprout chard.
+This lab introduced two sample applications that use the java kafka producer/consumer api.
+You also learned how to create an instance of the Message Hub service and read the credentials of a service bound to an application using the Cloud Foundry CLI.